joseoyeon/Algorithm/README.md

 # Algorithm

-This is c Algorithm code repository
+This is Algorithm repository for c or cpp